vzellweg/physics-synth/README.md

 Added inputs for gravity, sample playback note, and contact material friction/bounciness.
 Post-processing "pixelSize" input that also applies BitCrusher to audio.

+I also added reverb with a decay value that decreases with the impact velocity.

 #### Any Trouble?

 Yeah I realized the visual delay effect I wanted would require me to write a shader, which is a little beyond the scope of this project.
 Also, I could not get the feedback example from the three.js documentation to work as I wanted it to.